Autosys commands not working due to unable to load modules

 The $AUTOUSER environment variable will vary in your environment.
 By default this location is set to /opt/CA/WorkloadAutomationAE/autouser.$AUTOSERV (where $AUTOSERV is the 3 character instance identifier).

-You will need to source one of these in your user profile in order to be able to execute AutoSys commands.
+Depending on your OS and what shell you use, you will need to source one of these in your user profile in order to be able to execute AutoSys commands.

 1. Open your user profile for editing using your choice of editors.